The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Council-funded rehab is much more affordable, but patients are often subject to long waiting lists and may not receive a place for weeks or even months.

-There is often a wider range of therapy treatments available at private rehab clinics, with many offering holistic treatments such as equine therapy, outdoor therapy and art therapy.
+There is often a wider range of therapy treatments available at private rehab clinics, with many offering holistic treatment such as equine therapy, outdoor therapy, yoga, mindfulness and art treatments.

 These may not necessarily be available at a council-funded rehab, so it’s important to keep this in mind when choosing between the two options.